Ever-QN/ever-qn/README.md

 ### Hello! 👋

-I am a software developer graduate from Southern Alberta Institute of Technology (SAIT).
 As a software developer, I am passionate about creating innovative solutions through programming and I enjoy the challenge of tackling complex problems, finding elegant ways to solve them.
+Right now, I am currently working on game modding in Unreal Engine 4 for the game, Payday 3.

-You can reach me by connecting with me on Linkedin. <br>
+You can reach me by connecting with me on Linkedin and sending me a message. <br>

 <br>